FSUgenomics/cruise/README.md

 # cruize

-## a dockerized UCSC genome browser, customizable with simple google spreadsheets
+## a dockerized UCSC genome browser, customizable with simple google spreadsheets.
+This is still a work in progress and not ready for general use.

 ## why